kyverno/policies/kubevirt/README.md

 Examples

 - add-services - Add a service for every VMI which is getting created.
 This is an example for a generating policy.
-- enforce-instancetype - Enforce the use of instance types, prevent the creation of "custom" VMs.
+- enforce-instancetype - Enforce the use of instance types and preferences.
 This is an example for a validating policy.